mkttzx/SuiEmotes/README.md

-# Emote Manager
+# Sui Emotes

-Emote Manager is a souped up version of the Emoji settings screen in your server's settings.
+Sui Emotes is an emote manager that'll help you add emotes to your server.

 **Note:** both you and the bot will need the "Manage Emojis" permission to edit custom server emotes.